Football in Pakistan: Early years (1950s)

 Shortly after the creation of Pakistan in 1947, the Pakistan Football Federation (PFF) was created, and Muhammad Ali Jinnah became its first Patron-in-Chief.
 PFF received recognition from FIFA in early 1948.

 The annual National Football Championship was organised shortly after.
 Held on knock-out basis and a closed format competition, this tournament brought together regional provincial and division association teams, as well as departmental and armed forces teams representing various government institutions, emerging as the premier football tournament in the country.
-Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Karachi Football League, Lahore Football League, or Quetta Football League.
+Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Karachi Football League, Lahore District Football League, or Quetta Football League.
 Players frequently took part in these competitions for their local clubs, while also being selected to represent either their provincial/divisional associations or their departmental teams in the National Championship.
 The Dhaka First Division League gave a level of competitive professionalism in East Pakistan, which lacked in West Pakistan, and many players affiliated with its clubs, both from West and East Pakistan, were chosen to represent the East Pakistan provincial team or the Dhaka Division team in the National Championship.

 In 1950, the national team gained their first international experience in Iran and Iraq.
 Pakistan's next international outing came in the 1952 Asian Quadrangular Football Tournament where the team played its first match against India, which ended in a goalless draw and emerged as joint winners of the tournament after finishing with the same points in the table.